About Media, Self and Society

 MSS welcomes students of all majors and provides learning experiences that will be fundamental to success in all career endeavors.

-In keeping with the tradition of experiential learning, a significant aspect of College Park Scholars, Media students participate in field trips to the Newseum as well as to media outlets such as NBC Studios in New York, and SiriusXM and The Washington Post in Washington D.C.
-In addition to outside-of-the-classroom experiences, the program also brings professionals from various media-related fields such as journalism, advertising, technology and public relations directly to students.
-Speakers and experts make regular visits colloquium, giving students a real-world perspective on working in the media.
+Students participate in field trips to the Newseum as well as to media outlets such as NBC Studios in New York and SiriusXM and The Washington Post in Washington, D.C.
+In addition to outside-of-the-classroom experiences, the program brings professionals from various media-related fields such as journalism, advertising, technology and public relations into the classroom, giving students a real-world perspective on working in the media.

 The program also encourages students to explore on-campus media outlets.
-Every year, media students have the opportunity to host sports and music shows on WMUC, the campus radio station, help produce programs for UMTV, the University’s cable channel, write for Unwind, the program’s entertainment and arts magazine, and report for the Diamondback and other campus publications.
-The University of Maryland’s proximity to both Washington, D.C. and Baltimore, Maryland provides extraordinary internship opportunities.
-Past Media Scholars have interned at major news organizations and media outlets throughout the area.
+Every year, media students have the opportunity to host sports and music shows on WMUC, the campus radio station, help produce programs for UMTV, the University’s cable channel, write for Unwind, the program’s entertainment and arts magazine, and report for The Diamondback and other campus publications.